dwernz/book-review/to-do.md

 The Win Without Pitching Manifesto
-The Infinite Game
-The Go-Giver Influencer\
 The Travel's Summit
 The Secrets of Successful Selling Habits
 What to Say When you Talk to Your Self
-The Greatest Salesman in the World
 The Traveler's Gift
 The Greatest Salesman in the World Part II: The End of the Story Mindset